ILUVUS/iluvus-react-native-JIC-4321/README.md

 or scan the QR Code on the output with phone camera to run on Expo application.

 # Release Notes
+## Version 0.7.0

+### Features

+-  Users can now set their profile picture for their account
+-  Users can now add a personal bio to their profile page
+-  Users can now display both their skills and interests on their profile page
+-  Users can now toggle to set their profile settings to be general or professional
+-  Users can now view and agree to the terms and conditions of using the application upon account creation
+-  Users can edit their profile to display their job and relationship status if needed

+### Bug Fixes

+- Interests list topics in both the community and profile screen were not loading when users looked up topics
+- Google Cloud Deployment was not syncing up with local environment testing
+- Profile Icon (no picture) was not loading properly anytime the user navigated to the screen

+### Known Issues

+-   Loading time for images and videos too long
+-   Announcement icon in community posts not working
+-   Community Posts not showing up on the posts screen
+-  "Forgot my password" link not working on the login screen

 ## Version 0.6.0

 ### New Features